 Nonprofit Marketing Strategy (5 Steps To Reaching Donors Online)

-In the first chapter of this guide we showed how having a nonprofit marketing strategy can help grow traffic and brand awareness online.
+In the first chapter of this guide, we showed how having a digital plan is essential to creating a nonprofit marketing strategy that will grow traffic and brand awareness online.

 In chapter 2, we’re going to break down the process and show you step-by-step how to: